c0ded00d1e12/ecen224/_labs/display.md

 ### Interacting with Buttons

-The "vendor" library provided for interfacing with the  buttons assumes that the LCD and buttons HAT will be used in the landscape position, however, for this lab, we want to use the device in the portrait postion with the d-pad on the bottom.
-This means that the way the buttons are named in code does not align with our use case!

-This happens many times when utilizing a piece of code for your own purposes.
-Rather than losing time by redefining everything in the library so that it matches our usecase, it is best use the names given and understand how they are given.

-This means that in this lab when you need to rock the d-pad button to the down position, you will be listening to the left button.
-The other associations are shown as follows:
-- Down (left in code)
-- Right (down in code)
-- Up (right in code)
-- Left (up in code)
-- Center (center in code)

-To read the state of the d-pad or action buttons, you will be using the functions found defined in the `buttons.h` library interface.
+To read the state of the d-pad you will be using the functions found defined in the `buttons.h` library interface.
 When a button is actively being pressed, the function to read it will return a `0`, else if it unpressed, it will return a `1`.

 Example:
 ```c